prebid/prebid.github.io/prebid-server/hosting/pbs-database.md

 settings:
   database:
     type: mysql
-    amp-stored-requests-query: SELECT accountId, reqid, requestData, 'request' as dataType FROM stored_requests WHERE reqid IN (%REQUEST_ID_LIST%)
+    amp-stored-requests-query: SELECT accountId, reqid, storedData, 'request' as dataType FROM stored_requests WHERE reqid IN (%REQUEST_ID_LIST%)
 ```

 This example assumes that the stored_requests schema includes these fields:
 - accountId: account ID which is searched by.
 - reqid: ID of stored data item which is searched by.
-- requestData: value of stored data item.
+- storedData: value of stored data item.
 - 'request': type of stored data item.
 Can be request for stored requests or imp for stored impressions.

 Again, you can name the fields however you'd like in your database, and the query can be arbitrarily complicated as long as it returns the fields in the order and types shown here.